Azure-Samples/azure-farmbeats-samples/README.md

 # Microsoft Azure Farmbeats Samples (ML Models) for Python

-This contains end to end Python samples/ jupyter notebooks starting from creating farm, boundary, ingesting satelltite and weather data and building ML models realted to AgriFood Applicatios.
+This template contains end to end Python samples/ jupyter notebooks which demonstrate creating farms, boundaries, ingesting satellite and weather data and building ML models related to AgriFood Applications.
 It also contains a set of utilities helps in data processing.

 ## Features